Free Calculator

 Your inputs

-Enter your cost basis, starting yield, and growth assumption.
+Enter Cost Basis (total paid), starting yield, and growth assumption.

 Understanding yield-on-cost

-Yield-on-cost (YOC) divides today’s annual dividend by the price you originally paid for the shares — not the current market price.
+Income Yield on My Cost (yield-on-cost) divides today’s annual payout by the cost basis you paid — not the current market price.
+It does not include price gain/loss.
 It’s the metric that turns a quiet 3% starter yield into a 10%+ effective yield two decades later, as long as the company keeps raising its dividend.
 Dividend growth investors track YOC because it reflects what their own capital is doing, independent of stock price moves.

 The calculator compounds the starting dividend by your assumed annual growth rate for the full holding period, then divides each year’s payout by your original cost.
 The final YOC is the headline number; the lifetime total tells you how much cash the position threw off along the way.